PAIR-code/lit/website/src/tutorials/tab-feat-attr.md

 To get started with the module, we set sample size to a small value, 10, and start the SHAP computation with heatmap enabled.

-{% include partials/info-box title: 'Filtering out incomplete data points',
+{% include partials/info-box title: 'Edge cases for the sample size button',
   text: "Kernel SHAP computes feature importance relative to a pseudo-random sample of the dataset.
 The sample size is set with the slider, and the samples are drawn from either the current selection (i.e., a subset of the data that